 - Disclosure of invention – OUI will ask researchers to complete an invention record form, together with forms IP1 and IP2.

 - IP assessment and due diligence – OUI log the IP project and pass the IP forms to the IP Rights Management team for checks of background funding and involvement of external parties.
 Rights clearance is secured where necessary and University rights assigned to OUI.

 OUI conduct their own assessment of patentability and commercial value.

-Together with the researchers, OUI will agree on the most appropriate commercialisation strategy for the IP.
+- Commercialisation – OUI will discuss with the researchers and other interested parties to determine the most appropriate commercialisation strategy and actions to be taken.
 Depending on the invention and the circumstances, this could involve formation of a spin-out company, or licensing the IP to an existing company or companies.